WideSu/lectureNoteAssistant/README.md

 - For audio: .mp3 , .wav , .aac , .wma , .flac , .m4a formats.

 ## Output files
-It can generate 3 types Support subtitle files including: SRT file, ordinary text, lecture summary simultaneously or seperately.
+It can generate 3 types Support subtitle files including: SRT file, ordinary text, lecture summary simultaneously or seperately according to user's needs.
 And with bilingual translation between 10 languages including Chinese, English, Japanese, Korean, French, German, Spanish, Russian, Italian, and Thai.

 ## Services and SDKs used:
 - Baidu and tencent Translation SDK